El Paso, TX

 Becky isn’t kidding around when she calls it spicy.
 You get a double dose of red chiles with some puréed into the dish and more that is still in the pod.

 Singapore Chicken Curry is the best curry I have had here, and the only one I would rate as five stars.
 This was spicy (although not as spicy as many) and had a fruity flavor that I really liked.

 A very good vegetarian choice is the Veggie Mi Goreng, consisting of noodles with tofu and vegetables.
 I think this is usually considered to be a Malaysian dish, and over the years has been one of my favorites at Singapore Café.
 It is not one of the dishes that taste “sweet,” although it seems to have a sweet and sour contrast done in a traditional Asian way.

 One of Singapore’s main claims to fame (and to my heart) is that it is one of the few vegetarian friendly restaurants in El Paso, and offers dishes that actually have some flavor at times when I do not want to eat meat.
-It is also noteworthy for the specials and other dishes that are not served in any other restaurant.
-Most of my favorite dishes at Singapore Café are Malaysian rather than Thai, but calling the restaurant “Thai fusion” probably works as well as any description I can think of.
-In any case, I know I can call it “delicious.”
+However, adding fish sauce is really the critical factor in getting a Thai flavor for some items.

 Smoking: No smoking